Nakul-28/2024UCM2302-Nakul-Tanwar-Automata-Simulator/README.md

    - Use **Reset** (⏮️) to initialize
    - Use **Step** (⏭️) to advance one symbol
    - Use **Play** (▶️) to auto-run simulation
-6. **DFA Validation**: Warnings appear for duplicate transitions from same state
+6. **DFA Validation**: Warnings appear for duplicate transitions from same state, and use of  `ε` or `epsilon` in the transition symbols.

 ### NFA Simulator (`pages/nfa.html`)